-The measurable goal for the Post-Construction Storm Water Management in New Development and Redevelopment MCM was to implement this program and develop a strategy for LID pilot projects by 31 December and 1 August 2016, respectively (Appendix A, Table 1).
-These goals were achieved and the Port considers this program to be effective and in compliance with the current MS4 permit; no changes to the program itself or associated measurable goals are proposed for the upcoming year.
+The measurable goal for the Post-Construction Storm Water Management in New Development and Redevelopment MCM was to implement this program and develop a strategy for LID pilot projects under the 2015 MS4 permit.
+(Appendix A, Table 1).
+The current requirement is to revisit and revise this program and strategy as necessary.
+The Port considers this program to be effective and in compliance with the current MS4 permit.
+Changes to the program itself or associated measurable goals will be considered in the upcoming year.